Jeevan-PV/ApnaCart-BDDcucumberFramework/README.md

 # ApnaCart-BDDcucumberFramework
-This contains BDD cucumber framework with selenium 4.10 Phase object model along with my instructor and other team mates , I understood the framework and have some knowledge about feature file , cucumber and Maven projects
+This contains BDD cucumber framework with selenium 4.10 page object model along with my instructor and other team mates , I understood the framework and have some knowledge about feature file , cucumber and Maven projects
 IDE : Eclipse
 Java version - JDK 17
 Maven version - 3.9.5